Deeda Blair Research Initiative for Disorders of the Brain

 - Through this process, standard conflict of interest practices will be strictly observed.

-- Sarah Fineberg, M.D., Ph.D. at Yale University for her proposal to identify and validate early alert markers of relationship rupture in borderline personality disorder (BPD) using digital phenotyping
+- Sarah Fineberg, M.D., Ph.D., at Yale University, has used technology and pattern analysis to identify and validate early relationship ruptures in borderline personality disorder.

 How to add your support to this initiative